Samsung/tizen-docs/docs/application/web/guides/app-management/service-app.md

 | [Message Port](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/messageport.html) | This API provides methods for an application to communicate with other applications. |
 | [Power](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/power.html) | This API provides interfaces and methods for controlling power resources.
 Note that the `isScreenOn()`, `restoreScreenBrightness()`, `setScreenBrightness()`, and `getScreenBrightness()` methods are not supported for wearable Web service applications. |
 | [System Information](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/systeminfo.html) | This API provides information about the device's display, network, storage, and other capabilities. |

+## Related Information
+* Dependencies
+  - Tizen 2.3.2 and Higher for Wearable